ushufexists-cmyk/Fandc-site/README.md

-# Fandc-site
+# Trial and Error
-Nothing ,just a portfolio.
-This site is a private showcase for F&C. Please access only if you’ve received the link directly from Faraz.
+This site is a private showcase for personal portfolia.
+Please access only if you’ve received the link directly from Faraz.